-- A. When the Board requests a patient's complete patient record, pursuant to subpoena, the patient chart or record shall include, but may not be limited to all: medical/dental histories for the patient; patient notes, including "doctor's office notes" as defined in Rule 1.4(E); labeled and dated radiographs, photographs, scans, and/or models; billing and/or all insurance records that are compiled for a specific patient; prescription records; and email correspondence (if applicable). - B. It is the responsibility of the licensed dentist, dental therapist or dental hygienist to assure that all records submitted are legible and, if necessary, to have records transcribed to assure legibility. - C. Failure by a licensed dentist, dental therapist or dental hygienist to submit the complete patient record to the Board, or any relevant papers, books, records, documentary evidence, and/or other materials, as requested pursuant to subpoena is a violation of section 12-220-201(1)(i), C.R.S.
+- A. When the Board requests a patient's complete patient record, pursuant to subpoena, the patient chart or record shall include, but may not be limited to all: medical/dental histories for the patient; patient notes, including "doctor's office notes" as defined in Rule 1.4(E); labeled and dated radiographs, photographs, scans, and/or models; billing and/or all insurance records that are compiled for a specific patient; prescription records; and email correspondence (if applicable). - B. It is the responsibility of the licensed dentist or dental hygienist to assure that all records submitted are legible and, if necessary, to have records transcribed to assure legibility. - C. Failure by a licensed dentist or dental hygienist to submit the complete patient record to the Board, or any relevant papers, books, records, documentary evidence, and/or other materials, as requested pursuant to subpoena is a violation of section 12-220-201(1)(i), C.R.S.

-(Effective December 31, 2007; Amended January 21, 2010, Effective March 30, 2010; Re-numbered December 30, 2011; Amended April 28, 2016, Effective June 30, 2016 Amended November 5, 2020; Effective December 30, 2020; Amended November 3, 2022; Effective December 30, 2022)
+(Effective December 31, 2007; Amended January 21, 2010, Effective March 30, 2010; Re-numbered December 30, 2011; Amended April 28, 2016, Effective June 30, 2016 Amended November 5, 2020; Effective December 30, 2020)